epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

    - **Processing Approach**: Using Python API requests, we will gather additional genre and character information for sentiment analysis.
 TMDb's documentation suggests the need for API keys and throttling limits, which we’ll accommodate in our scheduling.
    - **Expected Data Size and Format**: JSON format; results are manageable in size due to TMDb's structured pagination.

-This dataset was downloaded to avoid the delays associated with making multiple API requests, allowing for quicker access to data without waiting for individual responses.
+A snapshot of this dataset was downloaded to avoid the delays associated with making multiple API requests, allowing for quicker access to data without waiting for individual responses.
 Since the data is not fully up-to-date, we will still use the TMDB API to supplement and update the dataset as needed.
 This approach combines the efficiency of using a local dataset for initial analyses with the accuracy of API updates to ensure we have the latest information on movie genres, release dates, and actor bios.

 3. **Oscars**:
 https://www.kaggle.com/datasets/unanimad/the-oscar-award
    - **Content**: This dataset contains Oscar nomination and award data from 1927 to 2024, including details on award categories, nominees, and winners.
    - **Processing Approach**: This dataset offers valuable insights into critically acclaimed performances.
 Our analysis will focus on correlating Oscar data with sentiment trends and genre shifts, particularly to examine how award-winning performances align with genre evolution and the portrayal of sympathetic villains.

 4. **Movie ratings**:
 https://www.kaggle.com/datasets/thedevastator/imdb-movie-ratings-dataset
    - **Content**: This dataset provides movie ratings, including IMDb ratings, votes, and reviews.
    - **Processing Approach**: This data will be used to correlate actor clusters and genres with box office success metrics, allowing us to explore how specific actor networks and genres contribute to financial and critical success.
 It may also help assess how sentimental tones or villain portrayals affect audience reception.

-5. **CoreNLP**:
+5. **Stanford CoreNLP-processed summaries**:
-## TODO add content and explain that we still didnt manage to use this dataset
+   - **Content**: This complementary dataset contains all of the plot summaries from above, run through the Stanford CoreNLP pipeline.
+   - **Processing Approach**: We are still exploring how to use this dataset due to its unusual format and plan to study its pipeline to understand its storage structure.

 These datasets will be processed to handle memory management and enrichment tasks, such as merging genres with sentiment scores and managing network data.